Texas Independence Referendum Act

-The Texas Independence Referendum Act, procedurally titled HB 3596 and also shortened to TEXIT, is pending Texas state legislation which, if passed, would call for a state referendum on the secession of Texas from the United States.
-While prior versions of the legislation have been introduced under similar titles, the most recent version was introduced by state representative Bryan Slaton on March 6, 2023.
-It has yet to be voted on by either chamber of the Texas state legislature.
+The Texas Independence Referendum Act (HB 3596), commonly shortened to TEXIT, was a failed Texas state legislation which, if passed, would have called for a state referendum on the secession of Texas from the United States.
+While prior versions of the legislation have been introduced under similar titles, this most recent version was introduced by state representative Bryan Slaton on March 6, 2023.
+The bill failed to get out of committee before the end of the regular session.

 Background

-In the early 2020s, the Republican Party of Texas In December 2020, when the Supreme Court refused to hear Texas' lawsuit in Texas v.
+In December 2020, when the Supreme Court refused to hear Texas' lawsuit in Texas v.
 Pennsylvania, the chair of the Texas GOP, Allen West, suggested that Texas and other like-minded states could leave the Union.
-The party called for the enactment of a referendum before 2023.
+In 2022, the Republican Party of Texas added a statement in its party platform that called for a referendum over secession in 2023.

 Texan secession from the United States is noted as a fringe but popular movement within the Lone Star state, especially with "Texit" becoming a popular rallying slogan.
 As early as 2016, it was noted that 212,000 accounts had "liked" a Facebook page focused on Texan secession.